asacalow/udacity-drl-p1/README.md

 ## Training the agent

-Training the agent is achieved by running the Reinforce-Unity-PER-Dueling notebook in this repo.
+Training the agent is achieved by running [Reinforce-Unity-PER-Dueling.ipynb] in this repo.
 There are a couple more implementations – one using plain Double DQN, and another frankly terrible one which applies both Double DQN and PER.
-Ignore these and go straight for Reinforce-Unity-PER-Dueling – this is where you'll find the (reasonably) good stuff.
+Ignore these and go straight for the notebook linked above – this is where you'll find the (reasonably) good stuff.
+You can find a full report [here](Report.ipynb) - I reached the solution in a non-awful 309 episodes.